Last Updated on March 7, 2026 by George Pavlopoulos

 One week in Greece: Day 5

-For the fifth day of your tour, I saved the most extended itinerary.
-By now, you know how Greece looks, and you’ll also be adapted to the roads and the local culture.
+For the fifth day of your tour, I saved the longest itinerary.
+By now, you should know what Greece looks like, and you’ll also be accustomed to the roads and local culture.
 My suggestion is that you head to Peloponnese, one of mainland Greece’s most beautiful regions.
 Equally historical with Delphi’s area, the region of Peloponnese is also one of the most celebrated regions of ancient Greece.

 The reason for your visit is, of course, Mycenae.
-Mycenae’s world-famous archaeological site is located about 120 km away from Athens, and you’ll need about one and a half hours to reach it.
-To get an idea of the importance of Mycenae, the period of Greek history from approx. 1600-1100 BC is called the Mycenaean period.
+Mycenae’s world-famous archaeological site is located approximately 120 km from Athens, and it takes about 1.5 hours to reach.
+To get an idea of the importance of Mycenae, the period of Greek history from approximately.
+The Mycenaean period is from 1600 to 1100 BC.

-Mycenae dominated the biggest part of ancient Greece and islands, and at its peak, it had a population of more than 30,000.
-After visiting Mycenae, you will fully understand the ancient settlement.
-The area is rich in monuments such as the Treasure of Atreus, the impressive Lions’ Gates, and the Cyclopean Walls.
+Mycenae dominated much of ancient Greece and the surrounding islands, and at its peak, it had a population of over 30,000.
+After visiting Mycenae, you will gain a deeper understanding of the ancient settlement.
+The area is rich in monuments, including the Treasury of Atreus, the impressive Lion’s Gate, and the Cyclopean Walls.

 Continue to Nemea

 Just half an hour away from Mycenae lies Nemea.
-That’s one of the most prominent Greek antiquities spots, where Hercules killed the Nemean Lion.
+That’s one of the most prominent sites of Greek antiquity, where Hercules killed the Nemean Lion.
 Apart from that, you will also see the Temple of Zeus and the Stadium where the Nemean Games took place.
 Last but not least, if you are interested in wine, Nemea is a must: Nemean wines are world-famous, and you can visit more than 40 wineries in the region.
 You can read my guide to Nemea here.

-Alternatively, if you are more into castle cities, you can visit Acrocorinth.
-That’s one of the lesser-known locations of Greek antiquity but an equally important one.
+Alternatively, if you’re more interested in castle cities, you can visit Acrocorinth.
+That’s one of the lesser-known locations of Greek antiquity, but an equally important one.
 Located just a couple of kilometers away from Ancient Corinth, Acrocorinth is a fortified citadel where you can see the famous Peirene spring and enjoy spectacular views of the Gulf of Corinth.
 The castle city is more than 2,500 years old and extremely well-preserved.
 You can find more info on my guide to Acrocorinth.

 Nafplio and Epidaurus

 After a twenty-minute drive from Mycenae, you will reach Nafplio.
 This is one of the most picturesque Greek towns, located on the coast.
-It’s very compact, but once upon a time, Nafplio served as the capital of Greece.
+It’s very compact, but once upon a time, Nafplio served as Greece’s capital.
 Wander through the narrow streets of the Old Town of Nafplio, visit the Palamidi Fortress, and see how life unfolds away from the big city.

-After having a lunch break, you can drive to the ancient theater of Epidaurus, which is the most well-preserved ancient theater in the world.
-If you are visiting during the summertime and you are lucky, you might have the chance to watch an ancient tragedy on stage.
+After taking a lunch break, you can drive to the ancient theater of Epidaurus, considered the best-preserved ancient theater in the world.
+If you visit during the summertime and are lucky, you might have the chance to watch an ancient tragedy on stage.
 Despite its age, the ancient theatre of Epidaurus hosts a few plays per year.
 Book in advance.

 Practical information for your visit to Mycenae